VTNK7/Kuby/README.md

     CD Pipeline with ArgoCD:
         Use a configuration repository (repoB) to manage Kubernetes manifests.
         Deploy new images to the Kubernetes cluster based on updates in repoB.

+# Bugs

+zscaler_setup must be CF and not CRLF